pyamsoft/pstate-frequency/README.md

 - **-c --current** Display the current user-requested CPU values
 - **-r --real** Display real-time CPU frequencies
-- **--loop** Continually display realtime CPU frequencies.
-    Expects a delay which will be used to timeout calls between loops.
-    The time value is passed directly to `sleep(1)`

 _By default, the calling the -G option with no extra arguments is equivalent to calling with the --current option_